Provider service fees

 However, if you handle payment off-platform, you must mark that lead as booked.
 In that case, there is a $10 minimum service fee.

 These fees serve two different purposes.
 With your membership, you pay to increase your exposure and unlock additional features for your account, including lead insights and access to client phone numbers before booking.
-The service fee covers the costs of collecting and distributing payments and the general maintenance of the booking platform.
+The service fee covers the costs of collecting and distributing payments, as well as the general maintenance of the booking platform.
 For paid members, the 2.5% fee is lower than most other popular payment processing solutions.